Jiachenn99/brats-pretraining_jiachenn/README.md

 We will provide two instruction sets for setup, one for running on the University's GPU Cluster, and one for running locally on your own computer.

 NOTE: `python` and `python3` in the command line can be interchangeable depending on your installation method.

-Both work for our project.
+This setup section has been tested and proven to work on the University's GPU Cluster running `CentOS Linux 7 (Core)`, `Ubuntu 20.04.2 LTS` and `Windows 10 Home`.
+For **`Ubuntu`**, kindly adapt the commands to use `python3.6` as the prefix for your commands.

 ## Setting up a Virtual Environment and Installing Dependencies
 We recommend installing all our packages and dependencies in a virtual environment to prevent conflicts with other possible packages installed on the base system.